Hoarding During the Covid-19 Pandemic Can Be Criminal

 Federal and state criminal anti-hoarding and price-gouging laws apply to individuals and businesses.

 State and Federal Penalties for Hoarding and Price-Gouging

-The federal penalty for hoarding is up to 1 year of imprisonment and up to a $10,000.00 fine.
-The federal government has set up a “Justice Department’s Covid-19 Price Gouging and Hoarding Task Force” to track down and punish violators.
+The federal penalty for hoarding is up to 1 year of imprisonment and a $10,000.00 fine.
+The federal government has set up a “Justice Department’s Covid-19 Price-Gouging and Hoarding Task Force” to track down and punish violators.
 They have also set up a website for the reporting of profiteering activity.
 If a company, for example, has gone on the open market through channels they use in their usual supply chain business and buys 200,000 cases of designated items, then offers them for sale at 150% of the normal market price, they will need to hire private, retained defense counsel as soon as possible.

 Example of Items that May be Illegally Hoarded

 - Filtering Facepiece Respirators (such as N-95 facemasks)